john-aja/Bankist/README.md

 ## Contact

-For any inquiries or support regarding the Scheme Welfare Web Application, please contact:
+For any inquiries or support regarding the website, please contact:

 **_John_**
 Email: ***janakiram.0695@gmail.com***